tale-toul/OCP4baremetalIPI/README.md

 Chassis Power is off
 Chassis Power is off
 ```
-If a previous failed installation happened, remove old bootstrap resources if any are left over from a previous deployment attempt
+If a previous failed installation happened, remove old bootstrap resources if any are left over from a previous deployment attempt.
+The error about missing volume vda is normal, nothing to worry about.
 ```
 $ ./openshift-baremetal-install destroy cluster --dir ocp4